 Le Solerey Brewpub (Les Houches)

 Le Solerey is Les Houches’ fist brewpub, and 1,5 years of hard toil went into bringing a derelict building back to life.
-You’ll find here: 🍺 beers, smoked meats, plentiful terraced seating and lawn next door for children to play! / 🎼 plentiful concerts too!
+You’ll find here: 🍺 beers, smoked meats, plentiful terraced seating and a lawn next door for children to play! / 🎼 plentiful concerts too!

 address: 81 avenue des Alpages, Les Houches / tel: 04 56 37 46 85 / FB page;